edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

 **Key information:**

--   {{ PRODUCT }} generates a list of IP addresses by resolving the hostnames associated with an origin configuration in the order in which they are listed.
+-   {{ PRODUCT }} generates a list of IP addresses by resolving the hostnames associated with an origin configuration.
+These IP addresses are listed according to the order in which the corresponding hosts are listed within your origin configuration.
 -   If an origin configuration allows {{ PRODUCT }} to proxy requests using both HTTP and HTTPS, then {{ PRODUCT }} will generate an ordered list of IP addresses for each HTTP scheme.
 -   The available load balancing options are:
     -   **Primary/Failover:** This load balancing mode requires {{ PRODUCT }} to: